rricharz/pi-top-setup/README.md

 **Battery**

+>Starting with the latest upgrade of Raspian Stretch (December 1, 2017) a new battery icon
+>*Battery (pi-top / laptop)* should be automatically installed and enabled on the pi-top rev 1.
+>If this battery icon does not show up on your pi-top, you can use the following means to
+>display battery information.

-If you have a pi-top-laptop, the information about the state of the battery can be obtained with the command
+The information about the state of the battery can be obtained with the command

 ```
   pt-battery